bitgumbo/astro-tw-autoreference/README.md

 An array of paths to determine which files should not receive reference injections.
 Same as `Options["include"]`, but files will be excluded if they start with any of the prefixes.

 ### `Options["references"]`
-An array of CSS files for which reference directives will be injected.
+An single string, or array of strings of CSS files for which reference directives will be injected.
 Each file in this array will result in a reference directive injected into any files allowed by the above options.